georgejincy/crumbs/README.md

 https://github.com/georgejincy/crumbs.git
 ```

-Set up the database and create the database in MySQL
+Set up the database and create the database "dishes_db" in MySQL

 Run the app: